timvisee/barbapappa/docs/transactionsSpec.md

 Product mutations with a `money` field value of zero or above are currently not supported, as these would define a mutation that a user receives money for supplying a product.
 Support for this might be added in the future if there's a proper use case that requires this state.

+##### Product mutation model
+- `id`: index
+- `mutation_id`: reference to the super mutation
+- TODO: Entry with the list of products that were bought
+TODO: move these to the super mutation?
+- `created_at`: time this product mutation was created at
+- `updated_at`: time this product mutation was last updated at

 #### Magic mutation
 A magic mutation is a special kind of mutation, and it allows many special cases to be handled.